School Library Month – Apr. 1, 2027

 School Library Month FAQs

-What is International School Library Month?
+When is School Library Month?

 School Library Month Activities